Nice to meet you.

 Here’s an example of what that might look like for a customer who loves the product but experienced a particular feature not working as intended:

 Thank you for using XYZ.io.
-I am glad you are finding our platform useful for optimizing your team’s collaboration challenges.
+I'm glad you are finding our platform useful for optimizing your team’s collaboration challenges.
 In regards to that communication feature not functioning properly, I want you to know that we hear you loud and clear.
-We’re aware of that issue and plan to address it in an update that’s coming in the next few weeks.
+Our team is aware of that issue and we will address it in an update that’s coming in the next few weeks.

 If you still have issues after that new release, please reach out to me directly at mara@xyz.io.